North Head Walk in Manly (Map and Highlights)

 In the track notes below, we’re describing the North Head Walk in a clockwise manner, following these highlights, starting at Shelly Beach.

-Here is a map for your reference, with the highlights marked from 1 to 12:
+Below is a map for your reference, with the highlights marked from 1 to 12.

 Map and highlights of the North Head Walk in Manly

-While the North Head Walk isn’t very challenging, there are many intersections where you might head in the wrong direction.
+While the North Head Walk isn’t very challenging, there are quite a few junctions where you might head in the wrong direction.

 The best tip to stay on the right path is to follow the Bondi to Manly signs.
-These are marked with a yellow fish symbol and are very easy to recognise.
+These are marked with a yellow fish symbol and are easily recognised.

 1. Shelly Beach